 Lenders can sometimes limit dividend payments to protect their interests.
-For example, a loan agreement states that the company will not announce dividend distribution as long as the liquidity ratio is at a particular stage, or the company will not pay more than a percentage of dividends as long as the loan has not been repaid, etc.
+For example, a loan agreement states that the con 17 ny will not announce dividend distribution as long as the liquidity ratio is at a particular stage, or the collary will not pay more than a percentage of dividends as long as the loan has not been repaid, etc.